OaklandPeters/optional/README.rst

 ---------
 Optional is a Python package inspired by `Rust's <http://doc.rust-lang.org/std/option/>`_ ``Option``  and `Haskell's <https://hackage.haskell.org/package/base-4.2.0.1/docs/Data-Maybe.html/>`_ ``Maybe``.
 It correctly distinguishes the different variation's of ``None`` that can be passed into a function.
 Specifically, ``Optional`` makes it easy to distinguish ``No-value-was-passed`` (called ``NotPassed`` in this package) from the value ``None`` being passed.
-It also enhances specify default argument values, in a way that removes some `common error cases <http://docs.python-guide.org/en/latest/writing/gotchas//>`_.
+It also enhances the ability to specify default argument values, in a way that removes some `common error cases <http://docs.python-guide.org/en/latest/writing/gotchas//>`_.

 Examples
 --------
-`Optional` is primarily used as the default value of a optional argument, in cases where `None` is also a valid input for that argument.
+``Optional`` is primarily used as the default value of a optional argument, in cases where ``None`` is also a valid input for that argument.
 This is commonly encountered in meta-programming related functions.
-For example
+For example:

 .. code:: python